 In this iteration of our research series, we present two articles:

-Alternative data sources and new methods to use these are planned to be introduced from 2023, as detailed in our Transformation of consumer price statistics: April 2022 article.
+Alternative data sources and new methods to use these data were introduced for rail fares within 2023, as detailed in our Transformation of consumer price statistics: July 2023 article.

-The research presented in our research articles is experimental, focussing on how methods need to be updated to transform and make the best use of the magnitude of information that is becoming available to us.
-Our impact analysis series will demonstrate the indicative impacts on our headline consumer price statistics of our final selection of methods when applied to each new data source.
+The research presented in these articles should not be considered as final but should begin to demonstrate how some traditional methods will need to be transformed to process the magnitude of information that is becoming available to us.
+All results and statistics within this article should therefore be treated as experimental.
 A full research programme is outlined in our Consumer prices development work plan.

 Contact details for this Article